mmontossi/cachers/README.md

 # Cachers

-Extracts models cache logic into separate classes in rails.
+Dedicated classes to abstract cache logic in rails.

+## Why

+I did this gem to:

+- Prevent models to have too much code.
+- Have a convention of how to use cache in models.
+- Increase atomization in complex projects.

 ## Install